MOND from Second-Order Moment Modified Acceleration and Quantum Equivalence Principle: Discussions and Conclusions

-(3) The term \textquotedbl broadening\textquotedbl{} used throughout this paper to refer to both spectra and coordinates denotes general extra second-order moment fluctuations, without specifying whether the width necessarily broadens or narrows.
-Strictly speaking, due to the standard quantum mechanical uncertainty principle (as the leading-order approximation), the second-order moment fluctuations of coordinates and spectra are complementary: we observe that under local short-time acceleration, the spectrum broadens while the coordinate narrows.
+(3) Strictly speaking, the term ``broadened'' refers to both spectra and coordinates denotes general extra second-order moment fluctuations or distortion, without specifying whether the width necessarily broadens or narrows.
+In fact, the spectra is ``broadened'' or ``narrowed'' depends on the signature convention, when $\eta_{\mu\nu}=(+,-,-,-)$, $a^{2}=\eta_{\mu\nu}a^{\mu}a^{\nu}<0$, it is narrowed in (\ref{eq:Z_acc}); alternative, when $\eta_{\mu\nu}=(-,+,+,+)$, $a^{2}=\eta_{\mu\nu}a^{\mu}a^{\nu}>0$, it is broadened in (\ref{eq:Z_acc}).
+Throughout the paper, we use the term ``broadened'' is just by taking the latter for convenience in which the spatial distance is positive-defined.
+Due to the standard quantum mechanical uncertainty principle (at least as the leading-order approximation), the second-order moment fluctuations of coordinates and spectra are complementary: the spectrum broadens while the coordinate narrows.

 (4) This paper does not delve into the anisotropy of momentum spectrum broadening caused by the directionality of acceleration, nor does it address the direction of the effective acceleration $a_{eff}$ after correction due to the spectrum (or coordinate) broadening.
-Strictly speaking, spectrum broadening induced by an anisotropic acceleration is also anisotropic, and the scalar modification factor $Z$ correction should be more rigorously extended to an anisotropic factor.
-The direction of the effective acceleration also needs to be derived from this anisotropic factor, which goes beyond the scope of this paper.
-However, in some simple cases, such as spiral galaxies with only a single radial acceleration component, we can fully attribute the squared corrected effective acceleration $a_{eff}^{2}$ to the radial direction.
-Alternatively, in spherically symmetric and isotropic elliptical galaxies, $a_{eff}^{2}$ can be statistically averaged isotropically across all directions.
-For most cosmological observations that rely solely on spectral lines (non-directional frequency spectra, as opposed to directional momentum spectra) for measurements, this spectral broadening and its associated squared term corrections may already suffice to elucidate the origins of many acceleration anomalies.
+Strictly speaking, temporal spectrum broadening should be more rigorously extended to a full second-moment tensor with off-diagonal elements, which goes beyond the scope of this paper.
+However, for most cosmological observations that rely on the spectral lines and averaged static virial equilibrium for indirect acceleration measurements (to some extend, only the magnitude rather than directional components of the acceleration), such as the cosmic accelerated expansion and rotational curve anomalies/acceleration discrepancies at the outskirt of galaxies, this spectral broadening and its associated squared term corrections based on the virial equilibrium may already suffice to elucidate the origins of these acceleration anomalies.
+Although the first-moment classical geodesic equation is un-modified, the averaged and static virial theorem can be modified by second moment fluctuation coming from the physical effective acceleration.
+As the topics of the paper, such as spiral galaxies with small radial and latitudinal velocity dispersions, the squared $a_{eff}^{2}$ is sufficient to explain the measured averaged tangential velocity dispersion $\langle\sigma_{\phi}^{2}\rangle$ (rather than the local, real-time and regular circular rotational velocity $v_{\phi}$) via the virial equilibrium relation, alternatively, for elliptical galaxies, the squared $a_{eff}^{2}$ affects velocity dispersion in other directions.